-We have audited the financial report of Netball WA (Inc) (the Association) which comprises the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory notes and the directors' declaration.
+We have audited the financial report of Netball WA (Inc) (the Association) which comprises the statement of financial position as at 31 December 2024, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, including material accounting policy information and other explanatory notes and the directors' declaration.

-In our opinion, the accompanying financial report presents fairly, in all material respects the financial position of Netball WA (Inc) as at 31 December 2023, and its performance and cash flows for the year then ended in accordance with the financial reporting requirements of Associations Incorporation Act 2015 (WA) and the accounting policies described in Note 1 to the financial statements.
+In our opinion, the accompanying financial report presents fairly, in all material respects the financial position of Netball WA (Inc) as at 31 December 2024, and its performance and cash flows for the year then ended in accordance with the financial reporting requirements of Associations Incorporation Act 2015 (WA) and the accounting policies described in Note 1 to the financial statements.